aaronryank/triangular/readme.md

     , switch to direction 6 (SW)
     v switch to direction 7 (S)
     \ switch to direction 8 (SE)
+    o rotate the direction of the IP clockwise e rotate the direction of the IP counter-clockwise c rotate the direction of the IP clockwise, then become z z rotate the direction of the IP counter-clockwise, then become c

 ## Program commands